edennis/blog-posts/2016-12-02-mysql-capped-collections.md

 Not too long ago we were given the task to evaluate various technical solutions for a feature which would potentially cause up to 50 million records to be written per day.
-What I'd like to show you is a solution that we came up with for MySQL.
+What I'd like to show you is a proof of concept that we came up with for MySQL.

 For the sake of simplicity, I'll model the problem as follows: